Soluto/airbag/README.md

 ## configuration
 airbag uses environment variables for configuration, and supports the following options:
-* BACKEND_HOST_NAME - the name or ip of your service.
+* BACKEND_HOST_NAME - The name or ip of your service.
 Requests will be forwarded to this host once authenticated.
-* BACKEND_PORT - the port exposed by your service.
+* BACKEND_PORT - The port exposed by your service.
 Requests will be forwarded to this port on the host once authenticated.
-* AUTHORITY - the jwt authentication authority to use for authentication and token validation.
+* AUTHORITY - The jwt authentication authority to use for authentication and token validation.
-* ISSUER - only tokens from this issuer will be accepted and considered valid.
+* ISSUER - Only tokens from this issuer will be accepted and considered valid.
+* COLLECT_METRICS - Enable or disable metrics collections. metrics are collected using [AppMetrics](https://github.com/AppMetrics/AppMetrics)